International Arab Journal of Dentistry

 Abstract

-Materials and Methods: Sixty standardized cylindrical specimens were prepared using the three sealers of interest.
+Methods: Sixty standardized cylindrical specimens were prepared using the three sealers of interest.
 The specimens were divided into six groups (n = 10) and immersed in either Xylene or Endosolv for 10 minutes.
 Solubility was assessed by calculating the percentage weight loss before and after immersion.
-Data were analysed using one-way ANOVA and Tukey’s post hoc test (α = 0.05).
+Data were analysed using one-way ANOVA and Tukey’s post hoc test (α= 0.05).

 Results: All sealers exhibited statistically significant solubility in both solvents (p < 0.001).
 AH Plus showed the highest solubility in Endosolv (72.63 ± 7.96%), while Cerafill RCS exhibited the lowest solubility in Xylene (6.99 ± 0.95%).
 Endosolv was significantly more effective than Xylene in dissolving all three sealers.